-From 2007 to 2017, Mr. Ruszovan was the lead technology officer in charge of product design and development, marketing, production, programming, and IT technologies for JBS Instruments (a division of JBS Energy) and was responsible for the design and programming of the AquaCalc Pro Plus stream discharge computer and other water measurement instruments JBS manufactures.
+From 2007 to 2017, Mr. Ruszovan was the lead technology officer in charge of product design and development, marketing, production, programming, and IT technologies for JBS Instruments and was responsible for the design and programming of the AquaCalc Pro Plus stream discharge computer and other water measurement instruments JBS manufactures.
 He also dealt with complex technical support issues for a client base of dozens of water agencies and thousands of users.

-After joining JBS Energy in 1989, Mr. Ruszovan performed energy-related computer analysis of utility operations, energy data analysis, and major utility customer data base design and development and managed product development and support for the hydrological instrumentation division called JBS Instruments.
+After joining JBS Energy in 1989, Mr. Ruszovan performed energy-related computer analysis of utility operations, energy data analysis, and major utility customer data base design and development and managed product development and support for the hydrological instrumentation.

 He has provided direct technical support, installation services, and software testing for a complex client server hydrological information system sold by JBS, preparing the training materials and traveling to customer locations to provide multi-day training for clients.

 In his role as Senior Analyst on the energy related side of the business, he has built models to integrate analysis of hourly market pricing data and hourly load data for individual customers or customer classes, has performed detailed statistical analysis of economic and demographic factors affecting residential energy usage in California, and has provided analytical analysis in support of testimony before public utility commissions nationwide.

 Mr. Ruszovan has filed testimony at the California Public Utilities Commission on gas utility weather normalization.